 Access checks: If your credit card issuer has sent you access, or convenience, checks, you can use them to withdraw cash at any bank that accepts them.
 Access checks are blank checks that draw on your credit line rather than your checking account.
 Some issuers send access checks without being asked, but you can also request them by calling customer service.
 Keep in mind that access checks are subject to the same high APRs and lack of grace periods as cash advances.

-Cash back with a debit card: If you need to make a transaction with a cash-only merchant, you could just get cash with a debit card.
-You won’t be able to borrow money with a debit card, but it could solve the issue at hand.
+For example, you could just get cash with a debit card.
+You won’t be able to borrow money with a debit card, but it would enable you to make purchases from cash-only merchants.
 Just go to an ATM or make a small purchase at a store and select the cash back option.

-Prepaid card: A prepaid card is like a checking account with a debit card, minus the checkbook.
+Using a prepaid card is another possibility.
+A prepaid card is like a checking account with a debit card, minus the checkbook.
 You can use it to make purchases directly or to withdraw cash from ATMs.
 But it only allows you to use your own money and doesn’t help you build credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.